 Market Risk: Even a long-term investment approach cannot guarantee a profit.
 Economic, political, and issuer-specific events will cause the value of fixed income securities owned by Matson portfolios to rise or fall.
-As a result, the value of your portfolio may rise or fall if it includes fixed income securities.

 Credit Risk: Credit risk is the risk that the issuer of a security may be unable to make interest payments and/or repay principal when due.
 A downgrade to an issuer's credit rating or a perceived change in an issuer's financial strength may affect a security's value, and thus, impact the investment portfolio's performance.
 Government agency obligations have different levels of credit support and, therefore, different degrees of credit risk.
-Securities issued by agencies and instrumentalities of the U.S. Government are supported by the full faith and credit of the United States, such as the Federal Housing Administration and Ginnie Mae, present credit risk that is generally lower than other securities issued by other state or local agencies, or other public or private entities.
+Securities issued by agencies and instrumentalities of the U.S. Government that are supported by the full faith and credit of the United States, such as the Federal Housing Administration and Ginnie Mae, present little credit risk.
 Other securities issued by agencies and instrumentalities sponsored by the U.S. Government, that are supported only by the issuer's right to borrow from the U.S. Treasury, subject to certain limitations, and securities issued by agencies and instrumentalities sponsored by the U.S. Government that are sponsored by the credit of the issuing agencies, such as Freddie Mac and Fannie Mae, are subject to a greater degree of credit risk.
-U.S. government agency securities issued or guaranteed by the credit of the agency still involve a risk of non-payment of principal and/or interest.
+U.S. government agency securities issued or guaranteed by the credit of the agency may still involve a risk of non-payment of principal and/or interest.